-Submersed viviparous Eleocharis species lacking rhizomes (identity either E. baldwinnii, E. vivipara, E. acicularis);
+Submersed viviparous Eleocharis species (includes E. baldwinnii, E. vivipara, E. acicularis);

-Utricularia, only if species level identification is not possible.
+Utricularia, only if species level identification is not possible;

 The last two groups listed should always be identified to species unless identifying structures are not available.
 Samplers should make an effort to obtain a species level identification from their expert botanist if identifying characteristics are available.
-For example, a field sampler may not be able to identify an abundant Utricularia species without flowers, but s/he should collect a specimen for further attempts by an expert botanist, especially if that species is dominant or co-dominant.
-If the species is dominant or co-dominant but cannot be positively identified, then the designated C of C for the group may be used.
+For example, a field sampler may have difficulty identifying an abundant Utricularia species without flowers, but s/he should collect a specimen for further attempts by an expert botanist, especially if that species is dominant or co-dominant.
+If the taxon is dominant or co-dominant but cannot be positively identified, then the designated C of C for the genus or group may be used.

 Genera for Which Identification at Genus Level is Acceptable for LVI

-For LVI sampling, the following genera may be left at genus level; however, species level identification is required if a species is dominant or co-dominant and a C of C score is not available at a higher taxonomic level (see previous section).
-Species level data are also acceptable at any time.
-On the LVI datasheet (FD 9000-27), these genera are listed with “sp.” following the genus name.
+For LVI sampling, the following additional genera may be left at genus level.
+CC scores are not assigned for these genera.
+For these genera identification to species level can be difficult or impractical, and usually does not yield information relevant to the index, unless the taxon is dominant or co-dominant.
+Species level identification is required if a species is dominant or co-dominant.
+Species level data are also acceptable at any time, if it is possible to make a positive identification at the species level.
+Because Ludwigias are common, and often can be dominant or co-dominant, every effort should be made to ID them to species.
+Because there are many native Ludwigia species that resemble each other, it can happen that the sampler cannot speciate a specimen because of lack of flowers or fruits, but can determine that a specimen is a native species and not a nonnative Ludwigia such as L. peruviana or L. grandiflora, so that the “native” information is available for the index.
+These genera are listed on the LVI datasheet (FD 9000-27), with “sp.” following the genus name.

-Genera for which ID can be at genus level because a C of C score is assigned at genus level (see also 4.2.1 above):

-Hydrocotyle;

-Lemna;

-Nuphar;

-Peltandra;

-Taxodium; and

-Typha.

-Genera for which ID at genus level is acceptable because identification to species level is extremely difficult or impractical, and does not yield information relevant to the index (unless the taxon is dominant or co-dominant):

 Andropogon;

 Baccharis;

-Persea;
+Ludwigia native, only if species level identification is not possible.

 Pluchea;

 Solidago; and